‘It all begins today!’ Trump readies to be sworn in as president - Nigeria Today

 ‘It all begins today!’
 Trump readies to be sworn in as president

-Donald Trump took the first ceremonial steps before being sworn in as the 45th president of the United States Friday — ushering in a new political era that has been cheered and feared in equal measure.
+Donald Trump will be sworn in as the 45th president of the United States Friday — winning vindication for his bare-knuckle White House bid and beginning a four-year term that promises to shake up Washington and the world.

 “It all begins today!
 I will see you at 11:00 A.M. for the swearing-in.
-THE MOVEMENT CONTINUES – THE WORK BEGINS!” the Republican billionaire tweeted before tracing his predecessors’ steps to St. John’s Church and the White House.
+THE MOVEMENT CONTINUES – THE WORK BEGINS!”
+Trump tweeted from his overnight lodgings at Blair House, just steps from the White House.

-There he was greeted warmly by President Barack Obama, capping a transfer of power that has been peaceful yet rancorous.

-“Mr President-elect, how are you?”
-Obama asked, after having deposited a letter in the Resolute desk and departed the Oval Office for the last time.

-In the cool Washington dawn, his most ardent supporters ignored intermittent light rain and began to make their way by metro, car and on foot to take part in history.
+In the cool Washington dawn, his most ardent supporters ignored forecasts of rain and began to make their way by metro, car and on foot to take part in history.

 “I’ve been waiting for this for a long time,” said Thomas Mendenhall, 68, a retired banker from Missouri.
 “We just want change.”